Top Ten 10cc Songs

 # 8 – Art For Art Sake

-The group 10cc consisted of not only four incredibly gifted songwriters but also four amazing multi-instrumentalist musicians.
-Their talent as musicians is certainly on display in the great track “Art For Art’s Sake.”
+The group 10cc consisted not only of four incredibly gifted songwriters but also of four amazing multi-instrumentalist musicians.
+Their musical talent is certainly on display in the great track “Art For Art’s Sake.”
 The guitar work on “Art for Arts Sake,” is outstanding.
 The song was released on their brilliant 1976 album How Dare You.

 # 7 – One Night In Paris